 Nevada City was incorporated in 1856 and is a tiny historic town of 3000 with original buildings from the 1850s having been at one time the center of the Nevada County gold industry.
 The preserved historic buildings make the town very picturesque; the streets have even been the setting for a Hallmark Channel movie.
 The town is famous of its Victorian Christmas when the streets are closed and the town is decorated in holiday decorations.
-There is also a train museum in Nevada City, train lovers can check out the Nevada County Narrow Gauge Railroad Museum at 5 Kidder Ct.
+There is also a small train museum in Nevada City.
+Train lovers can check out the Nevada County Narrow Gauge Railroad Museum at 5 Kidder Ct.
 To stay on Highway 49, it requires paying attention to the signs as the highway turns left here.
-If you miss the turnoff, Highway 49 converts to Highway 20 and connects to Yuba Pass along I-80.
+If you miss the turnoff, Highway 49 converts to Highway 20 and connects to Yuba Pass along Interstate 80.

 Headed out of Nevada City, first know that Highway 49 needs to make two canyon descents/ascents, first at Hoyt’s Crossing over the South Yuba River, then once more over the Middle Fork of the Yuba River, until it finally joins with the North Fork of the Yuba River into Downieville.
 That tells you in advance what to expect.

 At the junction with Tyler-Foote Rd, 11-miles outside Nevada City, a detour east up the hill will take you along the spine of the ridgeline to North Bloomfield and Malakoff Diggins.
 If you like ghost towns and local Gold Rush history, this should not be missed.
-Take note the opposite direction is Birchville Rd providing a shortcut over to French Corral to Pleasant Valley Rd and further down the hill you'll find the longest clear single span of any surviving wooden covered bridge in the world at Bridgeport.
+Take note the opposite direction is Birchville Rd providing a shortcut over to French Corral to Pleasant Valley Rd and further down the hill you'll find the longest single span of any surviving wooden covered bridge in the world at Bridgeport.

 Head up the 17-miles along Tyler Foote Crossing Rd to this forested 3,000-acre park, but if possible, plan your visit for when the town is open.
 And you might even want to check the yearly schedule on the town’s website for when any special events are taking place.
 It would be a thrill to gain access to buildings that might otherwise be closed.